-As of March 23, 2020, the Town of High River Planning Division will now be processing Compliance requests digitally only until further notice.
+As of March 2020, the Town of High River Planning Division will be process compliance requests digitally only until further notice.

 To submit a Real Property Report for compliance, please follow the instructions below.

-Send the following items to our Planning inbox at firstname.lastname@example.org:
+Send the following items to Planning at firstname.lastname@example.org:

 - Digital color copy of the Real Property Report stamped by a surveyor.

-- Payment can be submitted through a completed Credit Card Authorization form (see link at left).
+- Payment can be submitted through a completed Credit Card Authorization Form.
 Fees are based on the type of service requested.

 Note: If a Real Property Report is more than ninety (90) days old, a Statutory Declaration will be required from the registered owner confirming that all building locations as shown on the Real Property Report are accurate and no changes have been made since the date of the RPR.
 This Statutory Declaration must also be submitted digitally.